WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2018-01-15-controllers-and-actions.md

 author: Wolfgang Ofner
 categories: [ASP.NET]
 tags: [Action, ActionResult, Controller, MVC, Redirect]
+description: In this post, I want to talk about how controllers and actions interact with each other and present several built-in functions.
+The MVC Framework is endlessly customizable and extensible.
+As a result, it is possible to implement your own controller which I will shortly talk about and show how to do that.
 ---
 <span class="fontstyle0">In this post, I want to talk about how controllers and actions interact with each other and present several built-in functions.
 The MVC Framework is endlessly customizable and extensible.
 As a result, it is possible to implement your own controller which I will shortly talk about and show how to do that.</span>